Villager: Anubis, Prince of Egypt

 Anubis wiped a tear from his eye, the memory clearly distressing him.

 "We expected to wake in ten, maybe twenty years.
-Enough time for the disease to die among the sands, leaving the monsters vulnerable.
+Enough time for the disease to die among the sands, leaving the monsters vulnerable, if they even survived the wrath of the gods for this.
 But when I woke...there was an archeologist in front of me.
 Zihao.
 And, and the sarcophagi that held my friends, they were...they were broken.
 All of them save one.
 The one that held Amun, the now high priest of Thoth."

 "I didn't sleep for a decade or two.
 I slept for a thousand years.
 Egypt was gone, the desert sands replaced by forests vibrant and cursed alike.
 The ocean had crept so much farther inland, shrinking the land I once knew.
 A-and...and that was it.
 My nation was gone.
 All of our other friends were gone - mine and Amun's were the only sealing chambers that held through the ages."